UK railway signalling: Temporary speed restriction

 At the commencement of the speed restriction there is a yellow speed board, and at the end is a yellow termination board.
-The train cannot accelerate to the maximum permissible speed of the line until the last vehicle has passed the 'T' indicator, unless a second 'A' board is mounted above the termination board.
+The train cannot accelerate to the maximum permissible speed of the line until the last vehicle has passed the 'T' indicator, unless a second 'A' ('Accelerate') board is mounted above the termination board.

-When there is a station between the warning board and the commencement board, a yellow repeater warning board showing an R is positioned beyond the end of platforms to remind drivers of the restriction ahead.
+When there is a station stop between the warning board and the commencement board, a yellow repeater warning board showing an R is positioned beyond the end of platforms to remind drivers of the restriction ahead.

-If the advertised TSR is not installed, or is withdrawn earlier than planned, a yellow SPATE ('Speed previously advertised terminated early') board will be set up.
+If the advertised TSR is not installed, or is withdrawn earlier than planned, a yellow SPATE ('Speed previously advertised terminated early') board will be set up to inform train drivers that the TSR is no longer in effect.